surfscape/labs/src/studies/neoframe.md

 - buttons (web 1.0 buttons) - a library of (mostly 88x31) gif and png buttons.
 - icons (web 2.0 icons) - similar to buttons but for icons in different sizes (16x16, 32x32, etc).

-Eversoul will probably use a group of small `.json` files to create it's database since it will be a static website.
+Neoframe will probably use a group of small `.json` files to create it's database since it will be a static website.

 Users would be able to add content trough GitHub issues or PRs.